Investigative Journalism MA

 The Investigative Journalism MA makes up part of City’s widely respected and highly esteemed range of journalism courses.
 You will receive tutoring from some of the industry’s most experienced journalists and editors.

 The course is practical and encourages students to develop and practice their real-world journalistic skills and techniques.
-Covering both print and broadcast investigative journalism, the course is ideal as a first stepping stone into a career as an investigative journalist.
+Covering both print and broadcast investigative journalism, the course is ideal as a first stepping stone into a career as an in-depth researcher and journalist.